AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/creating-an-email/edit-your-email-header.md

 ![](assets/three-2.png)

-The key icon to the far right in the From Address field lets you know if you're using a custom DKIM signature.
+The key icon to the far right in the [!UICONTROL From Address] field lets you know if you're using a custom DKIM signature.

 ![](assets/four-2.png)

-The counter to the far right in the Subject field helps you keep your subject line below the recommended 50 character limit.
+The counter to the far right in the [!UICONTROL Subject] field helps you keep your subject line below the recommended 50 character limit.

 ![](assets/five-1.png)